Book One Criminal Law

 4. The loss of all rights to retirement pay or other pension for any office formerly held.

 Article 31.
-Effect of the penalties of perpetual or temporary special disqualification. – The penalties of perpetual or temporary special disqualification for public office, profession or calling shall produce the following effects:
+Effect of the penalties of perpetual or temporary special disqualification. – The penalties of perpetual or temporal special disqualification for public office, profession or calling shall produce the following effects:

 1. The deprivation of the office, employment, profession or calling affected;